 - Advised Gulf Coast chemical company on air evaluation resulting in discovery of new source review issue, disclosure to US EPA and state, and negotiation of a low-penalty resolution, including submittal of after-the-fact PSD permit application.

-- Counseled on the drafting, negotiation and implementation of Clean Air Act Title V operating permits at industrial facilities in many locations throughout the country, on the establishment of reasonable inquiry processes for ongoing compliance, and on continuing semi-annual deviation reporting and annual compliance certifications.
+- Counseled on the drafting, negotiation and implementation of many Clean Air Act Title V operating permits at industrial facilities throughout the country, on the establishment of reasonable inquiry processes for ongoing compliance, and on continuing semi-annual deviation reporting and annual compliance certifications.